AK391/anthropic-quickstarts/computer-use-demo/README.md

 ```

 The docker run command above mounts the repo inside the docker image, such that you can edit files from the host.
 Streamlit is already configured with auto reloading.

+## Running the Gradio App

+To run the Gradio interface:

+1. Make sure you've built and started the Docker container as described above.
+2. Open http://localhost:7860 in your browser to access the Gradio interface.